 If showcasing your round face and rocking an edgy look is your M.O., then this look is most definitely for you.
 Focus on getting shaved sides that go around your head with a concentration of some length on the top.
 Have fun with your length by creating defined your defined spikes.

 If minimalism is your game, then this is a pixie cut you’ve got to try.
-With its overall shortness, this cut showcases a rounded effect that can pair really well with your face shape.
-With some concentrated lengths towards the front, you can also play with the texture and your quasi bangs.
+With its overall shortness, this haircut for round faces showcases a rounded effect that can pair really well with your face shape.
+With some concentrated lengths towards the front, you can also play with the texture and your quasi-bangs.

-Going for a short pixie is one thing, adding a bold color takes this look up to a completely different level.
-We especially love this pairing with darker skin tones as the bleached hair and pixie combo can soften a round face.
+Going for a short pixie is one thing, but adding a bold color takes this look up to a completely different level.
+We especially love this pairing with darker skin tones.
+Blonde is more versatile than you think!